networknt/light-doc/content/en/service/oauth/service/provider.md

 ### /oauth2/provider@put

-This is the endpoint to update existing provider.
+This is the endpoint to update the existing provider.
 Before provider is updated, the following validation will be performed.

 * If providerId cannot be found in the service cache, then the following error will be